charlon/mongo-restapi/README.md

 'axdd-django-vue' with 'new-repo'

-Find and replace the following instance of the django app_name.
+Find and replace the following instance of the django mongo_rest.

-'app_name' with 'new_app'
+'mongo_rest' with 'new_app'

 Copy the sample .env file so that your environment can be run.